Palantir555/palantir555.github.io/_posts/2016-04-08-reversing-huawei-router-1-find-uart.md

 In the picture above we can see both serial ports.

-The pads in these ports are through-hole, but the holes themselves are filled in with blobs of very hard, very high-melting point solder.
+The pads in these ports are through-hole, but the holes themselves are filled in with blobs of very hard, very high melting point solder.

 I tried soldering the pins over the pads, but the solder they used is not easy to work with.
 For the 2nd serial port I decided to drill through the solder blobs